Designing The multi-omics AI platform behind QuantumLife's expansion into institutional healthcare.

 I worked directly with QuantumLife's CEO and engineering team, translating business requirements and physician research into a deployable platform within three months.

-03 Stakeholder Constraints
+03 The Challenge: Stakeholder Constraints

-03 Architectural Pivot
+04 Architectural Pivot

 The initial approach followed standard platform logic: a unified physician portal consolidating patient management, test ordering, report review, and billing into a single interface.

-04 Institutional Research
+05 Institutional Research

-Mapping Administrative-Clinical Separation Across
+Mapping Administrative-Clinical Separation Across Hospital Types

 In large hospitals, entire departments handle finance, billing, procurement, and vendor management.